VojtechVavra/Django-simple-website/README.md

 # Django-simple-website
-School database website project, used with Django
+School project - simple book database website, created by using Django

 How to start:
 1) Go to directory /testsite/